A New Way to Lose Weight!

 Serious problems after gastric balloon insertion and removal rarely occur.
 There is a very small chance that the balloon could deflate.
 If it does, there’s another risk it could move through your digestive system which may cause blockage and may require another procedure.

-Additional potential risks include ulcers or a perforation (hole) in the stomach that will need surgery to fix.
+Additional potential risks include ulcers or perforation (hole) in the stomach that will need surgery to fix.

 Before the Procedure